dapr/docs/concepts/configuration/README.md

 Property | Type | Description
 ---- | ------- | -----------
-defaultAction  | string | Global default action when no other policy is matched trustDomain  | string | Trust domain assigned to the called application. policies | string   | Policies to determine what operations the calling app can do on the called app
+defaultAction  | string | Global default action when no other policy is matched trustDomain  | string | Trust domain assigned to the application.
+Default is "public". policies | string   | Policies to determine what operations the calling app can do on the called app

 Policies